helrond/clbsj.org/_event_series/black-august.md

   - name: 'Warren Cooper, Media Guru'
     description: >-
-      A jazz musician and artistic entrepreneur from Philadelphia, Warren is the Executive Producer of Music Media Ministry, a multi-media production company focused on the manufacturing and trafficking of positive art that nurtures the movement for justice and peace.
-He is a member of the Community of Living Traditions and served for many years as the volunteer curator of Stony Point Center Productions.
-Warren has a life-long history of service in the Presbyterian Church USA, and is an Ordained Ruling Elder and Minister of Music.
+      A jazz musician and artistic entrepreneur from Philadelphia, Warren is the founding host and producer of WRTI's gospel music program, Ovations, and the Executive Producer of Music Media Ministry, a multi-media production company focused on the manufacturing and trafficking of positive art that nurtures the movement for justice and peace.
+He is a member of the Community of Living Traditions and an Ordained Ruling Elder and Minister of Music in the Presbyterian Church USA.
+He works with CLBSJ as a media consultant.
   - name: 'Amy Dalton, CLBSJ Executive Director'
     description: 'See bio at <https://clbsj.org/about/leadership/amy-dalton/>'
 ---